 1716, "prosaic, dull" (of writing), from Latin pedester (genitive pedestris) "plain, not versified, prosaic," literally "on foot" (sense contrasted with equester "on horseback"), from pedes "one who goes on foot," from pes (genitive pedis) "foot," from PIE root *ped- "foot."
-Meaning "going on foot" is first attested 1791 in English (it also was a sense of Latin pedester).
-The earlier adjective in English was pedestrial (1610s).
+Meaning "going on foot" is attested by 1791 in English (it also was a sense of Latin pedester).
+Earlier adjective pedestrial (1610s) meant "of or pertaining to the foot."

 1793, "a walker, one who walks or journeys on foot," from pedestrian (adj.).
 In early use especially "one who walks or races on foot for a wager; a professional walker; one who has made a notable record for speed or endurance."
 In 20c. it came to mean especially "person walking on a road or pavement" as opposed to person driving or riding in a motor vehicle.